LITERATURE REVIEW OF ROOF ALBEDO STUDIES

 For the initial study, ERA contracted with ICF, an independent consulting firm with experience in climate change, data analysis, and building science.
 ICF undertook an analysis of existing data and previous studies on UHI, with specific focus on the measurable impacts of the roof albedo of low-slope roofing.
 ICF’s analysis of temperature data for cities with cool roof mandates found no discernable correlation between the imposition of cool roof mandates and a reduction in UHI.
 “This does not necessarily mean that there is no correlation between cool roofs and the reduction of UHI,” according to Jason Wilen, a forensic architect with Klein & Hoffman and technical consultant with ERA.
 “But it points to the need to develop a consistent way to measure the impact of reflective roofing, as well as other mitigation strategies.”

-To further inform the findings of this initial study, ERA commissioned a companion literature review, working with the Department of Construction Science and Management at Clemson University.
-This literature review conducted a thorough investigation of published studies and models designed to understand the impact of membrane color on energy efficiency.
-The macro-level literature review investigated more than two thousand published articles, winnowing down the published literature to 280 references deemed appropriate for more intense review.
-According to the Clemson researchers, this exhaustive literature review exposed the reasons that there is no clear answer about the relationship of UHI and energy efficiency.
-First, the results of these studies varied because the impact of cool roofs is influenced by a range of factors such as roof type, climate, and location.
-The studies also varied in methods of data capture and analysis, reliance on simulation-based studies and minimal data capture duration.
-Other factors potentially influencing varying outcomes included consideration of a “heat penalty” during the winter season and the interaction of different building heights.
-Additionally, there was no consistent comparison of the Impact of urban tree canopy, roofs, hardscape, asphalt surfaces, and insulation thickness.
-“In many instances”, according to Dr. Dhaval Gajjar, a primary researcher on the project, “more recent studies based their conclusions and recommendations on widely distributed prior studies, which now must be considered dated or incomplete information given more updated research.”
+To expand on the findings of the initial study, ERA commissioned a critical literature review conducted by the Nieri Family Department of Construction Science and Management at Clemson University.
+This comprehensive review examined over 2,000 published studies and models exploring the impact of membrane color on energy efficiency and urban heat islands, ultimately narrowing the focus to 280 references deemed relevant for in-depth analysis.
+According to the Clemson researchers, this exhaustive review revealed the complexity and variability in findings regarding the relationship between roof albedo, urban heat islands (UHI) and energy efficiency.
+The discrepancies stemmed from numerous factors, including variations in roof type, climate, and geographic location.
+Additionally, inconsistencies in data collection methods, the predominance of simulation-based studies, and short data capture durations contributed to the lack of definitive conclusions.
+Other influential factors included the impact of winter season “heat penalties,” interactions between varying building heights, and the absence of consistent comparisons among urban tree canopies, roofs, hardscapes, asphalt surfaces, and insulation thickness.
+As Dr. Dhaval Gajjar, a lead researcher on the project, noted, “In many instances, more recent studies based their conclusions and recommendations on widely distributed prior studies, which now must be considered dated or incomplete given the availability of updated research.”

-“Both of the ERA studies exposed inconsistencies in measuring the impact of reflective roofing on the severity of UHI, as well as on the amount of energy being used,” according to Wilen.
-“Our focus, as we consider policies that are designed to lead us to a future where the UHI effect can managed and even diminished, must be based on science, not supposition.”
+All of the research studies exposed inconsistencies in measuring the impact of reflective roofing on the severity of UHI, as well as on the amount of energy being used,” according to Wilen.
+“Our focus, as we consider policies that are designed to lead us to a future where energy ecfficiency of a building can be improved and the UHI effect can managed and even diminished, must be based on science, not supposition.”

 Literature Review: The Impact of Membrane Color and Roof Albedo on Energy Efficiency and Urban Heat Island